The idea of a “personal brand” gets a bad rap these days, but it’s an essential part of building an online presence. Here’s how to do it right.

 Have you ever felt like certain people know you better than you know yourself?
 Those are the people you should talk to about your personal brand.

-Grab some coffee with a few of your closest friends, tell them you’re working on your personal brand, and ask for input about what defines you.
+Grab some coffee with a few of your closest friends, tell them you’re working on your personal brand, and ask them for input.
 You could also poll your social media followers with questions like, “What’s one word you would use to describe me?”

 Talk to as many people as you like, but keep in mind that the best answers will probably come from those who know you best.
 Try to get first impressions, such as the first image that comes to mind when they think of you.
 These quick intuitions will tell you what you’re putting out into the world, so you can capture that energy and translate it for your brand.